MikeThomas-Dev/SwRuneFarmBot/README.md

 ## Dependencies
 In order to perform mouse move and click actions the functionality provided by [mouse][8] is used.
 The stated repository v0.7.1 is included in this repository.

+## Conclusion of this project
+The game which is automated by this bot included a feature, in [patch 6.0.4][9], that can be seen as a substitution for the functionality provided by this bot.
+As a summary of the findings of this project it can be stated that game automation based on object detection and OCR is feasible.
+Gathering and labeling the data for object detection and finding the correct input information and parameters for the OCR is the time consuming part.

 [1]: https://summonerswar.com/
 [2]: https://www.python.org/
 [3]: https://github.com/tensorflow/models/tree/master/research/object_detection